 As pointed out in the report, in the aftermath of the book fair, many comments and opinions have been received.
-They consisted mostly of very positive messages, however some of them included suggestions as to future been a learning improvements. lt has opportunity especially when it comes to infrastructure making sure that our accommodates all the participants and that expectations are managed and clarified in the planning phase.
+They consisted mostly of very positive messages, however some of them included suggestions as to future improvements.
+It has been a learning opportunity especially when it comes to sure that our infrastructure making accommodates all the participants and that expectations are managed and clarified in the planning phase.
 Those valuable conclusions are drawn based on the feedback concerning the layout of agents' section.